 Why Police Ask Questions in Texas Investigations

-In Texas, police questioning is rarely about “clearing you.”
+Police questioning is often focused on gathering evidence rather than clearing you.
 It is typically about locking in a statement that can be used to build a criminal case.

 Officers may: